seanslma/maki/Data/ML/Regularization.md

 Variable selection methods:
 - Ridge method: shrink coefficients of correlated variables
-- LASSO method: pick one variable and discard the others
+- LASSO (Least Absolute Shrinkage and Selection Operator) method: pick one variable and discard the others